Geophagia: Contemporary practices

 In Haiti, poor people are known to eat bonbon tè made from soil, salt, and vegetable shortening.
 These biscuits hold minimal nutritional value, but manage to keep the poor alive.
 However, long-term consumption of the biscuits is reported to cause stomach pains and malnutrition, and is not recommended by doctors.

+Some Southern African American communities consume kaolin as a supplement and traditional medicine, particularly for pregnant women.
+The practice was reportedly declining by 1984 but has continued In some communities well into the 21st century.

 In Central Java and East Java, Indonesia a food made of soil called ampo is eaten as a snack or light meal.
 It consists of pure clay, without any mixture of ingredients.

 Bentonite clay is available worldwide as a digestive aid; kaolin is also widely used as a digestive aid and as the base for some medicines.
 Attapulgite, another type of clay, is an active ingredient in many anti-diarrheal medicines.